Tractors in India: Farmer Tractor

 Based in Rajkot, Gujarat, Farmer Tractor is focused on the production the Farmer Tractor DI 1200, using a Greaves four stroke, direct injection, 12 HP diesel engine.

+HAV

+HAV, or Hybrid Agri Vehicle, is a hybrid-engine tractor manufacturer based in Noida, Uttar Pradesh.
+Founded in 2020, they manufacture diesel & CNG – electric hybrid tractors.

+Hercules tractors

+Swift Auto Engg Solutions Pvt.
+Ltd manufacture the Hercules brand of tractors in India.
+It is based in Ballabhgarh, Haryana.

 HMT Tractors

 HMT is a large public sector unit and began manufacturing Agricultural Tractors in 1972 under the HMT brand name with technology acquired from Zetor of the Czech Republic.
 It manufactures its tractors in Pinjore, Panchkula in a large factory that also manufactures machine-tools, and Hyderabad It has a capacity of 20,000 tractors per annum.
 In the Machine-tool company is a large foundry.
 It produces tractors in a range from 25 HP to 75 HP.
 HMT has also exported tractors to the USA under the Zebra brand, which were marketed by Zetor distributors and dealers there.
 The company is controlled by the Ministry of Heavy industry that provides to the public its financial performance.
 Now the company is permanently closed.